The Last Aristocrats

 The Last Aristocrats (最后的贵族) is a 1989 Chinese drama film directed by Xie Jin and starring Pan Hong, Pu Cunxin, Li Kequn, and Xiao Xiong.
-It is base on the short story Zhexianji by Taiwanese novelist Bai Xianyong.
+It is based on the short story Zhexianji by Taiwanese novelist Bai Xianyong.
 The film picks up the story of the lives of four young Chinese girls, daughters of Shanghai's elite, who went to the United States to study in 1948 and faced difficulties trying to return home a year later.
 The film was released in South Korea on 23 December 1989.

 Plot

 In the spring of 1947 in Nanjing, Jiangsu, Li Tong (Pan Hong) spends her twentieth birthday in a happy atmosphere.
 She then pursues advanced studies in the United States with her friends Huang Huifen (Li Kequn), Lei Zhiling (Xiao Xiong) and Zhang Jiaxing (Lu Ling).
 The four young girls are daughters of Shanghai's elite.
 Li Tong's father (Wang Bing) is a diplomat in the Nationalist Government.

 When the Communists take over Shanghai in 1948, Li Tong's parents dies in a storm on their way to Taiwan.
 Li Tong's boyfriend Chen Yin (Pu Cunxin), a graduate of Harvard University, finds a job as a lawyer.
 They celebrate the happy event in a restaurant.
 After hearing the tragic news, Li Tong becomes more and more melancholy.
 She quietly leaves and disappears without a trace.

 Three years later, Li Tong appears at Zhang Jiaxing's wedding, her heavy make-up gives her friends mixed feelings.

 Before long, Chen Yin learns by newspaper that Li Tong was arrested by the police due to drinking and rioting.
 Chen Yin goes to the police station to bail her out and takes her home.
 He tries to persuade her to cheer up, but she has lost her soul.

 Another spring later, after traveling around the world, Li Tong arrives at her birthplace, Venice, and throws herself into the sea.